Umán railway station

-Umán station is a train station near Umán.
+Umán station is a train station in Umán Municipality, Yucatán.

 Tren Maya

 Andrés Manuel López Obrador announced the Tren Maya project in his 2018 presidential campaign.
 On 13 August 2018, he announced the complete outline.
 The route of the new Tren Maya put Umán station on the route that would connect with San Francisco de Campeche railway station and Teya Mérida railway station.

-Umán station serves as a station on Section 3 of the Maya Train, in the state of Campeche.